ShaharBand/fluxly/docs/concepts.md

 ## NodeExecution & WorkflowExecution

-FluxCLI allows you to **customize the execution structure** by overriding how executions, outputs, and metadata are created.
+Fluxly allows you to **customize the execution structure** by overriding how executions, outputs, and metadata are created.
 This lets you inject custom behavior, logging, or extended data without modifying the core node logic.